ClusterHQ/fli-docker/README.md

 What is looks like when using `fli-docker run`
 ```
 $ fli-docker run -f fli-manifest.yml -c
-MESSAGE: Parsing the fli manifest...
+Parsing the fli manifest...
-MESSAGE: Pulling FlockerHub volumes...
+Pulling FlockerHub volumes...
-MESSAGE: Creating volume from branch...
+Creating volume from branch...
-MESSAGE: Mapping new volumes in compose file...
+Mapping new volumes in compose file...
-INFO[0034] [0/1] [appname]: Starting
-INFO[0034] [1/1] [appname]: Started
 ```

 ## Example

-You can use the example here in this repository.
+You can use the examples [here](examples/) in this repository.
 Follow the below instructions.

 ### fli-docker run